SnehalRaj/LogAnalyser/README.md

 ```
 Now, you can go to [localhost](http://127.0.0.1:8000/) and access the site

+### Navigating the site

+The Site has an interactive dashboard having different options to operate the site.
+To start logging you have enter
+the number of nodes and processes and then click on start

+This will start logging data into a folder called "log_simulator" present inside your repository.

+Now you can click on to any of the buttons given in the dashboard to navigate the site.

+### Disclaimer
-NOTE: The logs are continously stored in a file named "log_simulator" inside the cloned repo.
+ The logs are continously stored in a file named "log_simulator" inside the cloned repo.
 Remember to delete this file
 after closing the app!

 ### Features

 * Live Debugging : Owing to the nature of general microservices loggers and the vast amount of logs generated, we have included
 live debugging in our web app which shows the real-time log data to a user for a better understanding of the requests and errors.
-Our App has an inbuilt delay in the processing of requests and thus provides the latest logs to the user in a dynamic table
+Our App has an inbuilt delay (20 secs) in the processing of requests and thus provides the latest logs to the user in a dynamic table
 where S/he can order the data based on any of fields in the table.

 * Log Structures Data : We have structured the logs in order to maximize the ease of use of an Administrator to debug